capitalch/trace-new/notes/tracking.md

 ## Logic for business users
 1. For new business user capture multiple buIds and on submit store it in UserBuX table
-2. Multiple branches are to be cap.tured against individual Bu
+2. Multiple branches are to be captured against individual Bu
 3. On Branches button click, opens a modal dialog showing all Bu's against the user.
 In each row there is button as "Assign branches".
 There is a column showing all the branches for the user and Bu
 4. On click of "Assign branches" button the accounts database is queried and all branches against Bu<->Schema are displayed in a new Modal dialog
 5. In new modal dialog you can select multiple branches against a user and Bu and click submit button.
 Data of branchIds is saved in UserBuX table